LITTLE-BUSTERS-STUDIO/SlimeFall/README.md

 * Charged jump mechanic (gummy jump)
 * Animations with Tiled v1.2.0
 * Random SFx Jump (4 slime sounds)
+* All that proved of slime has a less aura to simulate a real Slime.

 ## Authors & Links